 - donate 10% of sales from certain Fridays to non-profits (over $12,000 in less than 3 years) for Feel Good Fridays; past organizations include: Black Vision Collective, the Bail Project, Raices Texas, ACLU, National Parks Foundation, Transgender Legal Defense and Education Fund, Malala Fund, Dig Deep, Women’s Homeless Initiative, and Standing Rock

-- member of Certifiably Green Denver
+- maintain membership of Certifiably Green Denver

 - use, in our shipping department,